 Name of Scheme What does it do?
 Who and what is eligible?
 How can it be accessed?
-Supporting Communities Fund (Scottish Government) £40 million fund to support the growth of community efforts at a local level • Funds for organisations who support people at risk because of age, isolation, carers, homeless people and asylum seekers and signposting people to sources of help, such as applying for benefits.
-An initial wave of £10 million is currently being deployed through Community Anchor Organisations and a list of these will be made available shortly via the SCVO website.
+(Scottish Government) efforts at a local level and asylum seekers and signposting people to sources of help, such as applying for benefits. list of these will be made available shortly via the SCVO website.
 Third Sector Resilience Fund (Scottish Government) £20 million to ensure health and continued viability of third sector organisations £20 million emergency fund provides grants of up to £100,000 There will be an additional £5 million available in fully flexible, 0% interest loans starting at £50,000.
 The fund will be complemented by specialist business advice from Just Enterprise to help grant recipients maximise the impact of the financial support.
-To be eligible, organisations must be: This fund is now open The fund will be delivered by Firstport, Social Investment Scotland and the Corra Foundation In order to apply, applicants must complete a short eligibility checker to assess their suitability for the fund. a charity, social enterprise or voluntary organisation based in Scotland and/or primarily delivering services/activities in Scottish communities already delivering those products or services prior to March 2020 needing funding to stabilise cashflows directly as a result of the impact of COVID-19, as opposed to pre-existing financial difficulties Further information such as guidance notes and FAQs are available via the Third Sector Resilience Fund section of the SCVO website.
+To be eligible, organisations must be: a charity, social enterprise or voluntary organisation based in Scotland and/or primarily delivering services/activities in Scottish communities already delivering those products or services prior to March 2020 needing funding to stabilise cashflows directly as a result of the impact of COVID-19, as opposed to pre-existing financial difficulties This fund is now open The fund is delivered by Firstport, Social Investment Scotland and the Corra Foundation In order to apply, applicants must complete a short eligibility checker to assess their suitability for the fund.
+Further information such as guidance notes and FAQs are available via the Third Sector Resilience Fund section of the SCVO website.
 Note: If your organisation is looking for support for a new project or significantly evolved service delivery (e.g. moving from physical to digital delivery) as a result of COVID-19, please do not apply to TSRF.
 The Wellbeing Fund is more suitable for this type of activity.
+Community Response, Support local charities and grassroots Providing immediate funding to support constituted community groups and charities that This fund is now open for applications and can be accessed via the Foundation Scotland website.